 We hope that she will be challenged but not left behind.
 We hope that she will be included, but also be seen as an individual that needs more.
-More to learn.
+She will need more to learn.
 More to succeed.
-More to thrive.
+And more to thrive.

 She will need therapists, friends, caregivers, nurturers, protectors, cheerleaders and teachers.
 There’s a good chance that the teacher will, at times, need to be all of the above.
 Unless you intervene and insist on extra support.
 Unless you put hope before budgets, potential before policy and belief in a child before what’s best for the board.

 And hope isn’t always easy.
 Believe me, I know.

 What’s easy is reading about a diagnosis and thinking there’s no point in pushing harder.
 What’s easy is choosing what is practical over what is possible.
 Or thinking you’re doing the best when you come up against the word ‘no’ once…and giving up.
 Making people say no over and over makes you unpopular.

 It likely won’t take very long before I am unpopular to you.